-A Personal Care Home sometimes. called a “Nursing Home”, offers 24-hour care in a secure environment.
+A Personal Care Home, sometimes called a “Nursing Home”, offers 24-hour care in a secure environment.
 If you think a loved one is a good fit for this option, contact your regional health authority Home Care Program (see 'Home Care' information above).
-If you unsure which health authority is in your area click here for our provincial map.
+If you are unsure which health authority is in your area, click here for our provincial map.
 For LTCAM Personal Care Home Residences and virtual tours, click here.

 Click Here to learn about Personal Care Home Standards

 There are also residences which don't fall into any of the above categories.
 These places offer unique services for less common circumstances.
 For LTCAM members who offer special services, click here.